datavaluepeople/dvp-defining-docs/README.md

 These are things which are explicitly not the purpose of datavaluepeople:
 - To generate money for partners/members
 - To grow for growth's sake

+## Explicit recognition of perceived failure modes

+datavaluepeople is deemed a failure if it fails to achieve its purposes.

+### Perceived failure modes
+- Majority of partners fallout due to high stress project/commitments
+- Majority of partners fallout due to high emotionally charged disagreements

+### Not perceived failure modes
+- Running out of money/having no work
+    - Why: Individuals should go and get a contract/job as an individual
+- Being sued
+    - Why: We don't have any assets other than moderate cash in the bank

 ## Contributing to this repo